 These pip values were calculated using averages of past data from the month of May 2012.
 Take note that these are NOT ABSOLUTE VALUES and can vary depending on liquidity and other market conditions.
 Also, the session range for EUR/CHF has not been included since the Swiss franc has been pegged to the euro at 1.2000 during the period.

-Here are some tips you should know about trading during the U.S. session:
+Here are some tips you should know about trading during the New York session:

 - There is high liquidity during the morning, as it overlaps with the European session.